 Hawaii takes a slightly tougher stance on jet skis, classifying these vehicles as “thrill craft” and therefore subject to additional regulation.
 The most important difference between Hawaiian and Californian jet ski law is that Hawaii requires jet ski users to take a certification class before they can operate their vessels, and mandates a minimum age of 15 years to operate a jet ski (unlike California, where a 12-year-old jet skier can practice her moves under the supervision of an “adult” 18-year-old.)
 Violators of Hawaiian jet ski law are subject to fines ranging from $50 to $1,000, as well as a 30-day stint in jail.

-For a free initial consultation, call or email our law firm today.
+For a free initial consultation with best Jet Ski And Personal Watercraft Accidents Lawyers, call or email our law firm today.